 Earlier this month, Barneys filed for bankruptcy, joining a growing list of other large retailers to file in recent years including Toys “R” Us, Radioshack, Sears and Sports Authority.
 Another story in the Guardian newspaper last week reported that tourists in NYC are surprised by the shuttering of retailers.
-What's going on?
+However, the same isn't necessarily true in Portland—there are many reasons why retail will survive here.

 Despite the headlines, retail remains a viable business option in Portland (and Oregon) and an exciting opportunity for many would-be business owners.
 Leslie Hildula is senior advisor and program facilitator for the Retail Business Builders program offered by the PCC Small Business Development Center this Fall and offers her perspective on why now is actually a great time for retailers to put their shingle out – despite recent headlines.